ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/pazeray/CVE-2020-17533](https://github.com/pazeray/CVE-2020-17533) :  ![starts](https://img.shields.io/github/stars/pazeray/CVE-2020-17533.svg) ![forks](https://img.shields.io/github/forks/pazeray/CVE-2020-17533.svg)

 ## CVE-2020-17531
  A Java Serialization vulnerability was found in Apache Tapestry 4.
-Apache Tapestry 4 will attempt to deserialize the &quot;sp&quot; parameter even before invoking the page's validate method, leading to deserialization without authentication.
+Apache Tapestry 4 will attempt to deserialize the "sp" parameter even before invoking the page's validate method, leading to deserialization without authentication.
 Apache Tapestry 4 reached end of life in 2008 and no update to address this issue will be released.
 Apache Tapestry 5 versions are not vulnerable to this issue.
 Users of Apache Tapestry 4 should upgrade to the latest Apache Tapestry 5 version.